-As stated in the above the Situational Analysis was initiated in July and will be finalized in Quarter 1, 2023.
+As stated in the above the Situational Analysis was initiated in July and was finalized in Q2, 2023.
 In the table below, the Key discussion points and findings are described per stakeholder group of conducted interviews.
-Not all interviews were planned or conducted at the time of the draft of the SEP, since the Situational analysis is to be finalized Q1 2023.
 Inputs from the stakeholders were the basis for the National Conference on Mental Health and the project design.
+Outcome of the stakeholder consultations on the situational analysis was a need for an advisory group of persons with lived experience under guidance of VSA.
+The organization and set-up of this group is currently ongoing at date of this report (November 2023).